JefTek/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusinessCustomer.md

 ```

 ### -EmailAddress
-The e-mail address of this person.
+The email address of the person.

 ```yaml
 Type: System.String